Privacy Act Information

 - The institution may refuse to provide transcripts for such reasons as nonpayment of financial obligation of debt owed the college, but students still retain the right to inspect their records.

-- The College identifies the following student information as directory information: student’s name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, dates of attendance, grade level, enrollment status (e.g., undergraduate or certificate; full-time or part-time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received, and the most recent educational agency or institution attended.
+- The College identifies the following student information as directory information: student’s name, address, telephone listing, electronic mail address, photograph, date and place of birth, student ID number, major field of study, dates of attendance, grade level, enrollment status (e.g., undergraduate or certificate; full-time or part-time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received, and the most recent educational agency or institution attended.
 If you do not want the College to disclose directory information from your education records without your prior written consent, you must notify the College’s Registrar, in writing.
 Your request shall remain in effect until withdrawn by you in writing.

 - The institution may disclose academic and directory Information to college administrators and faculty whom the college has determined to have legitimate educational interests.